veelvili-tech/AI-Powered-Video-Object-Detection-for-Retail-Intelligence/README.md

 # AI-Powered-Video-Object-Detection-for-Retail-Intelligence
-This project demonstrates a computer vision object detection pipeline built using a pretrained YOLOv8 model.
+This project demonstrates a **computer vision object detection pipeline** built using a pretrained YOLOv8 model.
-A short personal demo video (self-recorded) is used to validate the end-to-end pipeline, focusing on model inference, video processing, and deployment readiness rather than dataset collection.
+A **short personal demo video (self-recorded)** is used to validate the end-to-end pipeline, focusing on **model inference, video processing, and deployment readiness** rather than dataset collection.

 # Project Background
-Retail and physical-space businesses increasingly rely on video analytics to improve operations and customer experience.
+Retail and physical-space businesses increasingly rely on **video analytics** to improve operations and customer experience.
-From a machine learning engineer’s perspective, the key challenge is not model training, but reliably converting raw video streams into structured outputs that can support business decisions.
+From a machine learning engineer’s perspective, the key challenge is not model training, but **reliably converting raw video streams into structured outputs** that can support business decisions.

-This project simulates that pipeline using a self-recorded video purely as a technical proof of concept.
+This project simulates that pipeline using a self-recorded video purely as a **technical proof of concept**.

 The Python script used to process the video and perform object detection can be found here: [detect_video.py](https://github.com/veelvili-tech/AI-Powered-Video-Object-Detection-for-Retail-Intelligence/blob/main/detect_video.py)

 # Business Use Cases
 Although a personal video is used for demonstration, the same pipeline can be applied to real retail environments for:

-- Customer presence detection
+- **Customer presence detection**
-- Basic object and product visibility
+- **Basic object and product visibility**
-- Operational monitoring
+- **Operational monitoring**
-- Scalable AI deployment in headless environments
+- **Scalable AI deployment in headless environments**

 # Data & Model Overview

-- Input: Short MP4 video clips (simulating in-store camera feeds OR self recorded MP4 video)
+- **Input**: Short MP4 video clips (simulating in-store camera feeds OR self recorded MP4 video)
-- Model: YOLOv8 Nano (pretrained on COCO dataset)
+- **Model**: YOLOv8 Nano (pretrained on COCO dataset)
-- Output:
+- **Output**:
     - Bounding boxes
     - Object labels
     - Confidence scores